Red Bean Porridge is mild, earthy, and soothing, while the glutinous rice balls are pleasantly chewy and give more texture to the porridge.

 2. Add a little bit of water at a time when making glutinous rice balls

-Add warm water a little at a time to glutinous rice flour and knead until the dough comes together.
-The dough should be shiny and has texture like play-doh.
+Add warm water a little at a time to the glutinous rice flour and knead until the dough comes together.
+The dough should be shiny and has a texture like play-doh.
 After that, take some dough in your palms and roll it into a 3/4-inch ball.
 Repeat until all of the dough is made into small balls.
 Sprinkle some glutinous rice flour over them as you go so they do not stick together.

 3. How to serve red bean porridge

 Patjuk is served and eaten hot so that the glutinous rice balls would not harden.
 Patjuk can be eaten as a meal rather than as a dessert.
-You can choose to make it savoury or sweet based on your preference.
+You can choose to make it savory or sweet based on your preference.
 The savory one is usually eaten as a meal with kimchi or dongchimi (radish water kimchi).
 Meanwhile, the sweet version is enjoyed as a snack or dessert.
 It is often topped with pine nuts, boiled chestnuts, and a sprinkle of cinnamon powder.

 4. Storing red bean porridge

 Red bean porridge is easily spoiled.
 It is better to refrigerate the porridge as soon as it cools down if not eaten right away.
-Heat it on the stove or in microwave when you want to eat it.
+Heat it on the stove or in the microwave when you want to eat it.

-Red Bean Porridge (Patjuk)
+More Red Bean Recipes